Authors:

 V. Pipeline medical therapies

 Drugs being studied in clinical trials for HS are described below based on the main target of each drug.
-Table 29.1 lists those clinical trials for HS that are active, recruiting, or not yet recruiting at clinicaltrials.gov as of January 1, 2023.
-Drugs being studied that do not yet have a formal name are typically identified by a combination of letters and numbers (e.g., ABC-123).
+Table 29.1 lists those clinical trials for HS that are active, recruiting, or not yet recruiting at clinicaltrials.gov as of April 1, 2025.
+Drugs being studied that do not yet have a formal name are typically identified by a combination of letters and numbers (eg, ABC-123).
 Figure 1 illustrates targets of new drugs that are being studied for HS.
+Drug names mentioned in this section that are currently being studied in clinical trials are underlined.

 Neutrophils & Complement.
 As mentioned above, neutrophils are one of the cell types that are most active and destructive in HS.
 Large numbers of neutrophils are called to the skin by inflammatory cytokines and some fatty molecules, called lipids.
 An example of a lipid that recruits neutrophils to the skin is called LTB4.
 A new oral drug, called LYS006, stops cells from making LTB4 and therefore prevents neutrophils from migrating to the skin and causing inflammation.
 LYS006 is currently being studied for HS in a phase II trial.

 Blocking the complement pathway can also reduce the number of neutrophils called to the skin.
 There are two drugs that have recently been studied for HS that block the complement pathway.
 BDB-001 is monoclonal antibody drug given as an injection that directly blocks C5a to lessen inflammation.
-The safety of this drug is currently being studied in early phase clinical trials.
-Avacopan, an oral C5a receptor blocker, and IFX-1 (also called vilobelimab), an injectable drug that blocks C5a itself, both recently completed phase II trials for HS.
-Press releases from both phase II studies have reported improvement in HS, but not significantly greater than placebo.
+Although detailed results have not been published, the study was completed without major safety concerns, and BDB-001 remains under consideration for future development.
+Two additional drugs that were previously studied for HS—Avacopan (an oral C5a receptor blocker) and IFX-1, also called vilobelimab (an injectable drug that blocks C5a itself), both showed improvement in phase II studies, but not significantly greater than placebo.
 However, makers of both Avacopan and IFX-1 are committed to further test whether these C5a blockers will be safe and effective for some HS patients.

 figure-1img

 Cytokines.
-Adalimumab is an antibody drug that is currently the only FDA-approved drug treatment for moderate to severe HS.
+Adalimumab is an antibody drug that is one of the three FDA-approved drug treatments for moderate to severe HS.
 TNF-α levels are increased in HS and adalimumab blocks this cytokine from causing inflammation in the skin.
 Infliximab is another antibody drug that blocks TNF-α that is FDA-approved for rheumatoid arthritis, plaque psoriasis, and inflammatory bowel disease.
-A small study of 38 patients showed that treatment with infliximab for 8 weeks significantly improved HS compared to placebo.
+A small study of 33 patients showed that treatment with infliximab for 8 weeks significantly improved HS compared to placebo.
 Because of these results and positive results from other small studies, infliximab is sometimes prescribed when HS fails to improve with adalimumab.
-Though not currently FDA-approved for HS, the North American clinical management guidelines for HS recommends infliximab for moderate to severe HS.
-A new drug that is similar to infliximab, sold under the name Infliximab biosimilar, has just entered the HS drug pipeline and is currently undergoing a phase I trial for HS.
+Though not currently FDA-approved for HS, the North American Clinical Management Guidelines for HS recommend that infliximab can be prescribed for moderate to severe disease.
+A new drug that is similar to infliximab, an infliximab biosimilar, has completed a phase I trial for HS; however, no publicly available data has been released to date.

 Other cytokines involved in HS inflammation include IL-1, IL-17, and IL-36.
 There are several drugs in clinical trials that block these cytokines in attempt to stop the inflammation seen in HS.

 IL-1 is a cytokine that causes inflammation and is found in high amounts in HS skin and blood.
 A small study showed that an IL-1 receptor blocker, Anakinra, was effective for HS.
-Since then, several new treatments aimed at blocking IL-1 have joined the medical pipeline for HS.
-Lutikizumab, a new antibody drug that binds IL-1 was recently developed and will be studied in an upcoming phase II trial for HS.
+Since then, new treatments aimed at blocking IL-1 are in clinical trials for HS.
+Lutikizumab, a new antibody drug that binds IL-1 was recently developed and is being studied in phase II and III trials for HS.
 MAS825, an IL-1 blocker that also blocks IL-18, another cytokine, has previously been studied for COVID-19 infections, and is now in a phase II trial investigating its efficacy for HS.
+IRAK4 is a key signaling protein activated after IL-1 binds to its receptor, and it plays a central role in triggering the release of inflammatory molecules.
+Blocking IRAK4 may help interrupt the IL-1 signaling pathway and reduce inflammation.
+SAR444656 and LT-002-158 (oral), and EVO101 (topical) are IRAK4 inhibitors currently being studied in phase I/II clinical trials for HS.

 Janus Kinase.
 Janus kinases (JAKs) are proteins attached to many cytokine receptors and help relay messages from ligands and receptors to the inside of the cell.
 There are four different JAK proteins (called JAK1-3 and TYK2) that are attached to many kinds of cytokine receptors.
-The first FDA-approved JAK blocker drugs were tofacitinib (JAK1-3 blocker) and ruxolitinib (JAK1-2 blocker).
-Tofacitinib is FDA-approved for treatment of rheumatoid arthritis, psoriatic arthritis, and ulcerative colitis.
-So far, there have only been three reported cases of tofacitinib being effective for HS.
-Tofacitinib will be studied in a planned phase II trial for multiple inflammatory conditions in patients with Down Syndrome, including HS.
-Oral ruxolitinib is FDA-approved for treatment of several bone marrow diseases.
-Ruxolitinib is also made as a topical medicine.
-Topical ruxolitinib is FDA-approved for atopic dermatitis and vitiligo and will be studied in two phase II trials for HS.
-Povorcitinib, a new JAK1 blocker, has finished two small phase II trials and was shown to be safe and effective for treating HS in a small number of patients; a phase III trial is now underway.
+The first FDA-approved JAK blocker drugs were tofacitinib (JAK1-3 blocker) and ruloxitinib (JAK1-2 blocker).
+Tofacitinib is FDA-approved for the treatment of rheumatoid arthritis, psoriatic arthritis, ankylosing spondylitis, and ulcerative colitis.
+So far, there has only been a few reported cases of tofacitinib being effective for HS.
+Tofacitinib is currently under investigation studied in a phase II trial for multiple inflammatory conditions in patients with Down Syndrome, including HS.
+Povorcitinib, a new JAK1 blocker, has positive phase III trial results that were announced early 2025.
+Upadacitinib, a JAK1 blocker that is approved for other dermatology conditions such as atopic dermatitis, is currently being studied for HS in a phase III trial.
+Oral ruxolitinib is FDA-approved for the treatment of several bone marrow diseases.
+Ruloxitinib is also made as a topical medicine.
+Topical ruxolitinib is FDA-approved for atopic dermatitis and vitiligo and is currently being studied in a phase III trial for HS.

-Multiple immune system cells.
+Various Immune Cells.
 Several of the new drugs in phase I and II trials block proteins and receptors that affect many different immune cells and pathways of inflammation.
 Fostamatanib, Remibrutinib, Zunsemetinib, and Orismilast, are all oral medications that affect the ability of various immune cells to function.
 Fostamatanib and Remibrutinib uniquely also affect B-cells, which produce antibodies.
-Zunsemetinib and Orismilast reduce the ability of immune cells to produce and respond to cytokines, specifically TNF-α and IL-1 .
+Zunsemetinib and Orismilast reduce the ability of immune cells to produce and respond to cytokines, specifically TNF-α and IL-1.
 While Orismilast reduces inflammation, it does not significantly reduce the immune system’s ability to fight off infections.
 For some people, this may make Orismilast more appealing than other anti-inflammatory drugs.
 Apremilast, a drug similar to Orismilast, has previously been shown to be effective for less severe HS.
-Iscalimab is a unique injectable drug that blocks a receptor needed to activate various immune system cells including as macrophages and dendritic cells, as well as B-cells.
+Iscalimab is a unique injectable drug that blocks a receptor needed to activate various immune system cells, including as macrophages and dendritic cells, as well as B-cells.
 AT193 is a topical medication that reduces the ability of immune cells to produce IL-17.
-PTM001 is an oral receptor blocker that also influences IL-17 production, but more prominently affects cells’ ability to produce IL-1 as well as TNF-α.
+PTM-001 is an oral receptor blocker that also influences IL-17 production, but more prominently affects cells’ ability to produce IL-1 as well as TNF-α.
+Anifrolumab, which blocks type I interferon receptors, is being studied in a phase II trial.

 Other Drugs.
-Gentian violet is an anti-bacterial dye that is cheap and can be obtained over-the-counter (i.e., without a prescription).
-This topical medicine could be a cost-effective option for patients with HS if it is shown to be effective in clinical trials.
-Metformin, a drug that is FDA-approved for the treatment of type II diabetes mellitus, has shown promise for patients with HS in small studies.
+Metformin, a drug that is FDA-approved for the treatment of type II diabetes mellitus, has shown promise for patients with HS in studies.
 Metformin works by boosting insulin sensitivity and lowering blood sugar, making it a very useful treatment for type II diabetes.
 Metformin is also thought to reduce inflammatory cytokines that cause disease in HS.
-A phase III clinical trial is planned to see if metformin could be a good treatment option for patients with HS.
+A phase III clinical trial was completed to see if metformin could be a good treatment option for patients with HS, but results are not yet publicly available.

 The future of HS treatment appears bright with these promising new therapies being studied in clinical trials, and there is hope that more safe and effective treatment options will become available for patients soon.